Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Sooners have been favored by 19.5 points or more four times this season and covered the spread in one of them.

-- Oklahoma's games this year have hit the over on five of eight set point totals (62.5%).
+- Oklahoma's games this year have eclipsed the over/under five times in eight opportunities (62.5%).

-- Oklahoma is 3-3 against the spread and 6-0 overall in games when it puts up more than 30.6 points.
+- Oklahoma is 3-3 against the spread and 6-0 overall this season when the team notches more than 30.6 points.

-- Oklahoma is 3-4 against the spread and 7-0 overall when the team totals more than 385.4 yards.
+- Oklahoma is 3-4 against the spread and 7-0 overall when the team churns out more than 385.4 yards.

 - The Sooners have eight giveaways this season, while the Red Raiders have 10 takeaways .